CFT-HY/pttools/docs/install.rst

 .. code-block:: bash

-  pip3 install --upgrade NumbaLSODA
+  pip3 install --upgrade numbalsoda

 You may also try building from the Git repository.

 .. code-block:: bash

-  pip3 install --upgrade "NumbaLSODA @ git+https://github.com/Nicholaswogan/NumbaLSODA.git"
+  pip3 install --upgrade "numbalsoda @ git+https://github.com/Nicholaswogan/numbalsoda.git"

 If you get an error about missing ``cmake``, you have to install it manually.
 On Debian- and Ubuntu-based systems this can be done with the following commands.